dovaldev/DovalTools/README.md

 <p>Android DovalTools library to help you a fast code kotlin programming</p>
 <p>This library is beeing developed...</p>

-## Install this project in your android app
+## Use this library in your android app
 [![](https://jitpack.io/v/dovaldev/DovalTools.svg)](https://jitpack.io/#dovaldev/DovalTools)

 Add it in your root build.gradle at the end of repositories: